-It should be noted that IMSI is not used on a regular basis in IVF labs.
-It is used in very special cases only, as the cost is considerably high and it does not increase the success rates in all cases.
+It should be noted that IMSI is not used on a standard basis in IVF labs.
+It is used only in special cases, as the cost is considerably high and it does not necessarily increase the success rates in all cases.

 Benefits of IMSI

-The main benefit of IMSI is that it allows for an accurate visualization of sperm cells, that is, an increase greater than 6300-fold of spermatozoa.
-To sum up, IMSI is 15 times more powerful than conventional microscopes used in IVF/ICSI cycles.
+The main benefit of IMSI is that it allows for an detailed visualization of sperm cells, thanks to magnification level of 6300X their normal size.
+This is an optical increase 15 times more powerful than in conventional IVF/ICSI cycles.

-With IMSI, live sperms can be selected in real time.
-Thanks to it, dye tests that could damage the sperm cells become unnecessary to check sperm quality.
+Furthermore, with IMSI live sperm can be selected in real time.
+As such, the use of dyes that could damage the sperm cells becomes unecessary.

-Visualizing the sperms in such detail not only allows us to detect potential head defect, but also in the middle-piece or neck, an the tail.
+Visualizing the sperms in such great detail not only allows us to detect potential head defects, but also in the middle-piece or neck, and the tail.
 The presence of such defects is associated with sperm DNA fragmentation.

-The IMSI technique increases the fertilization and pregnancy rates, whilst decreasing the miscarriage rate.
+In general, the IMSI technique has resulted in an increase in fertilization and pregnancy rates, whilst decreasing the miscarriage rate.

-In spite of all the advantages that IMSI can add to your fertility treatment, it also has some cons that one should consider, including:
+In spite of all the advantages that IMSI can add to your fertility treatment, it also has some disadvantages that one should consider, including:

 - It adds a considerable amount of extra time to the IVF procedure: about 1.5 to 5 hours.

-- Due to its elevated cost, it is not available in most IVF laboratories.
+- Due to its elevated cost, it is not available in all IVF laboratories.

-For all these reasons, IMSI is used only when sperm quality is too low or in cases of repeated IVF or IVF with ICSI failure.
+For all these reasons, IMSI is used only when sperm quality is very poor or in cases of repeated IVF or IVF with ICSI failure.

-More research is necessary as regards this technique in order to prove its clinical efficacy and determine the cases when it is actually required more accurately.
+More research is necessary for this technique in order to prove its clinical efficacy and determine the cases where it should be applied.